jasonraimondi/ts-oauth2-server/README.md

   userRepository,
   new JwtService("secret-key"),
   {
-    requiresPKCE: false, // default is true
-    notBeforeLeeway: 5,  // default is 0
+    requiresS256: true, // default is false
   }
 );
 ```